 By increasing your consumption of these key nutrients, you can accelerate the reversal of your Fat Storing Hormone resistance.

 Exercise will help improve Fat Storing Hormone resistance.
 But not just any exercise; you for sure don’t want to do the classic 45 minutes on the treadmill.
 That won’t help you at all.

 Instead, do compound resistance exercise, which involves using multiple muscle groups and joints.
 You want to do this exercise until you’re fatigued.

 Give it a try; it’s known to be the best kind to help heal Fat Storing Hormone resistance.

 Your body is composed of numerous interlocking components that all have an effect on each other.

 For example, there is your digestive system, hormonal system, including thyroid and adrenals, and your liver, just to name a few of many.
 None of them exist in isolation.

-Or you may have systemic inflammation within your body that’s preventing you from getting your insulin resistance reversed, and your blood sugar level under control.
+Or you may have systemic inflammation within your body that’s preventing you from getting your Fat Storing Hormone resistance reversed, and your blood sugar level under control.